inscopix/isxcore/doc/source/specs/Image.rst

 Image
 -----

-An Image represents a scalar valued function of space, for a discrete set of points.
+An Image represents a scalar or vector valued function of space, for a discrete set of points.

 Requirements